Narfinsel/Candlestick-Pattern-Scanner/README.md

   </p>

 <h3>Definition & Terminology</h3>
-  <p>What are <em>bearish reversal patterns</em>?
+  <p>What are <strong><em>bearish reversal patterns</em></strong>?
 [RED] Bearish consolidations & engulfings, along with evening stars are price bar signals that indicate that the prices is about to go downwards.
 It will continue dropping or reverse after an uptrend.</p>
-  <p>What are <em>bullish reversal patterns</em>?
+  <p>What are <strong><em>bullish reversal patterns</em></strong>?
 [GREEN] Bullish patterns (consolidations, engulfings and morning stars) are a signal of rising prices.
 Prices will be moving upwards, or reverse from downtrend to uptrend.</p>
-<p bgcolor="#FF0000"> RED </p>

 Based on priority, here are the candle-patterns that my scripts detects:
 <ul>